-Destroy lab stocks of eradicated cattle disease, OIE saysDecember 10th, 2012 in Diseases, Conditions, Syndromes /
+Destroy lab stocks of eradicated cattle disease, OIE saysDecember 10, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Most remaining laboratory stocks of a devastating cattle disease should be destroyed to ensure the eradicated virus is not back into nature, the World Organisation for Animal Health (OIE) said Monday.

 "If someone laid their hands on an eradicated virus it could cause a global disaster," OIE chief Bernard Vallat said.

 The OIE announced last year the eradication of the viciously contagious and often fatal rinderpest virus, also known as cattle plague, making it only the second virus after smallpox in humans ever to be expunged from living beings.

 The problem, Vallat told AFP after speaking at a Biological Weapons Convention meeting in Geneva, is that dozens of laboratories around the world still have samples of the virus, which has been a curse to livestock farmers throughout the ages and which has often contributed to famines that in turn have fuelled turbulence and war.